-Marital status also showed accepted deviation and suicide, as expected, was more in married person in both study groups.
-Another significant deviation was seen in socio-economic status of victims.
-In pre-lockdown phase, 61.12% belonged to low socio-economic group and 38.88% to average socio-economic group.
-Contrary to this, only 31.82% victims belong to low socio-economic group in lockdown phase and 68.18% of average socio-economic group committed suicide.
+Marital status also showed accepted deviation and suicide, but in first phase more married (62.5%) committed suicide than in second phase (43.75%).
+This points to more marital discords due to lockdown in first phase.
+Socio-economic status of victims had minimal bearing showing that covid affected both, mighty & poor alike.
+However, as in my previous study, in prelockdown phase, 61.12% belonged to low socio-economic group and 38.88% average socio-economic group.
 This can be explained by the fact that covid affected less people of low socio-economic group and thus had lesser impact on their socioeconomic status.
 On the other hand, it mostly affected the middle class which had to face severe monetary loss due to lockdown, exodus of migrants and high cost of covid treatment.
 That is why there are no persons of high income group as they were more mentally and financially equipped to face the challenge.
 The plight of average socio-economic group, popularly called middle class in covid was sad but true.

 Seasonal variation, in our opinion was more due to the period (season) of study than covid as there is no perceptible reason for increased covid deaths in a particular season.
-As the pre-lockdo wn phase involved more winter cases (61.12%) in winters and the lockdown was more in the summer (54.54%) and spring (40.91%) seasons.